"The plans you have are not the plans God has."

 Nathaniel Pierce '08 (L) will tell you that he and his colleague Gabriel McCoy '11 (R) are just two hard-working legal professionals who are very excited about Pierce/McCoy, a corporate transactional law firm in Norfolk, Va.
 Their vision for Pierce/McCoy, however, is anything but ordinary.

-Gabe first met Nat when Gabe was deciding which law school to attend.
+The colleagues first met when Gabe was deciding which law school to attend.
 Gabe called the law school’s Business Transactions Law Society to learn more about Regent Law’s business law programs and spoke with Nat, then president.

 “That conversation was a sign of things to come,” says Gabe.
 “Later, Nat was an associate at the law firm where I had my first clerkship.
 I was his intern, and we hit it off pretty much right away.
 We realized we wanted to run our own practices the same way and had the same drive and the same goals.
 A few years later, we decided to take a chance and strike out on our own.”